The CNA Skills Evaluation is the most challenging part of the CNA exam for more than 65% of test-takers.

 Memorizing the skills is only half the preparation.
 You need to understand all of them for the exam and even more for your future in the profession.
 But your preparations shouldn’t stop there as you will be evaluated on your performance rather than what you know.
 This is the reason practice is so essential.
 You must practice the steps -even more than you memorize them- to develop the confidence to succeed on the practical exam.
 When the steps become second nature rather than a memory, you’ll have confidence in your ability and will be more aware of the patient’s needs during the evaluation.
-For evaluators, your demonstration of confidence and attention to patient safety, rights, and needs are a priority.
+For evaluators, your demonstration of confidence and attention to patient safety, rights, and needs is a priority.

 If possible, visit the nursing assistant school’s lab and practice as much as possible.
 An internship at a nursing home will also provide opportunities to hone your skills.
 When all else fails, you can ask a friend or family member to act as a patient while you go through the steps for each skill.

-To be certain you’re practicing the correct skill, get a checklist from the testing provider (Prometric, Pearson Vue, Headmaster, your nursing assistant program, or the state board) and carefully study and practice the steps until you can do them without hesitation.
+To be certain you’re practicing the correct skill, get a checklist from the testing provider (Prometric, Pearson Vue, Headmaster, Credentia, your nursing assistant program, or the state board) and carefully study and practice the steps until you can do them without hesitation.